A generalized Neyman-Pearson lemma for sublinear expectations: Results on some special sublinear expectations

-Peng introduces an sublinear expectation which is called $G$-Expectation in \cite{Peng}.
-In \cite{DHP}, Denis Hu and Peng give a specific represent form for $G$-expectation.
-Now under the frame of \cite{Peng}, we give an example for our problem.
+Peng introduced $G$-Expectation which is a specific sublinear expectation in \cite{Peng}.
+In \cite{DHP}, Denis Hu and Peng gave a specific represent form for $G$-expectation.
+Under the framework of \cite{DHP} and \cite{Peng}, we introduce the following example for our hypothesis testing problem.